New York University College of Dentistry

 - Official dental school transcript must be sent directly to ADEA PASS.

-- During the admission process, please do not submit any official documents or score reports to NYU Dentistry, they will be requested upon admission to the program.
+- During the admission process, please do not submit any official documents or score reports to NYU Dentistry.
+Send all required documents to ADEA PASS.

 Letters of Evaluation Instructions